valentin0h/dcat-ap-validator-showcase/README.md

 # dcat-ap-validator-showcase
-A simple skeleton for a DCAT-AP validator in Python.
+A simple skeleton for a DCAT-AP validator in Python (2.7).

 # What it does
 The validator obtains an RDF graph from a remote source and runs few validation checks to determine